 Praised for her ethereal coloratura and clear, powerful, expressive voice, Lyric Coloratura Soprano Alissa Roca enjoys performing in a variety of styles ranging from Baroque to Contemporary and everything in between.
 She graduated with a Master of Music from Southern Methodist University and a Bachelor of Music in Voice Performance from the University of Miami Frost School of Music.
-While in Miami she performed many roles and scenes including the world premiere of Akala in Charles Mason’s opera Entanglements and the title role in Michael Daugherty's Jackie O. Roca is currently pursuing a Performer's Diploma at Southern Methodist University in Dallas, Texas where she performed the title role in Carlisle Floyd’s Susannah, The Queen of the Night in Mozart’s The Magic Flute, and Adina in Donizetti’s L'Elisir d'Amore with Meadows Opera as well as a number of large works with their contemporary music ensemble SYZYGY.
+While in Miami she performed many roles and scenes including the world premiere of Akala in Charles Mason’s opera Entanglements and the title role in Michael Daugherty's Jackie O. Roca recently completed a Performer's Diploma at Southern Methodist University in Dallas, Texas where she performed the title role in Carlisle Floyd’s Susannah, The Queen of the Night in Mozart’s The Magic Flute, and Adina in Donizetti’s L'Elisir d'Amore with Meadows Opera as well as a number of large works with their contemporary music ensemble SYZYGY.
 This season’s highlights include John Corigliano’s Mr. Tambourine Man with the UT Lab Orchestra, Mahler’s 4th Symphony with Meadows Symphony Orchestra, Yum-Yum in The Mikado with the Young Victorian Theatre Company, a Featured Artist in the Opera in Bloom festival with Opera Fayetteville and a Featured Soloist in A Bernstein Centennial with The Dallas Winds, and The Edge of Oblivion tour with her trio, the Sterling Trio.